Up to 60% off sofas & mattresses — limited‑time deals.

 • Where will you store it?

-• Will guests be able to deploy it without instructions?
+• Will guests be able to set it up without instructions?

-• Will it make the sofa harder to close?
+• Will it make the sleeper harder to close?

-If storage is tight, a sectional with a storage chaise can be worth paying for.
+If storage is tight, a sectional with a storage chaise can be worth the extra cost, especially if you are comparing sleeper sectionals with storage.

 Sitting Comfort: The Sofa Part Still Has to Work

-A sleeper sofa fails in slow motion when it’s “fine” as a bed but annoying as your everyday couch.
+A sleeper sofa fails slowly when it is acceptable as a bed but annoying as the couch you use every day.

 Seat depth and cushion feel